nimra2000/AI-detective/README.md

 # AI Detective Chrome Extension 🔍

-A Chrome extension that detects whether text on any webpage was written by AI or humans.
+Detect whether text on any webpage was written by AI or humans.
 Perfect for content creators, educators, and anyone interested in identifying AI-generated content.

 ## Features ✨